Spring is here, and the world is back in bloom! Some of our favourite blooms are in season in spring, including tulips, hyacinths, and daffodils.

 Hyacinths are native to Turkey and the Middle East, and were mentioned in Greek and Roman poetry.
 The name ‘hyacinth’ comes from the Greek name ‘Hyakinthos’.
 Hyakinthos was a sportsman who was killed by Zephyr, the god of the west wind, who was jealous of his discus prowess.
 The hyacinth was said to grow from the slain man's blood.

 A common sight in Britain in the spring, daffodils are one of the most recognisable spring blooms.
-These joyful flowers are found wider than that though, with their natural range covering many countries in Europe and North Africa.
+These joyful flowers are found all over the world, with their natural range covering many countries in Europe and North Africa.

 Their Latin name ‘Narcissus’ shows their link to Greek mythology.
 Narcissus was a vain and arrogant man, who was lured to a river by Nemesis, the god of vengeance.
 He became completely enraptured with his own reflection, and was unable to move away.
 Depending on the version, he was either turned into a daffodil, or he fell into the river and drowned, with the flowers growing nearby then named after him.

 Despite this rather grim tale, daffodils are a symbol of hope and renewal.
 Their cheerful yellow blooms emerge at the end of winter, and they represent new beginnings, rebirth, and spring itself.